Leadership and Creating Space for Creativity

 I had an idea….
 I needed to lighten the energy in the room.
 I needed to make it more of a game and get them out of their heads.

-I left to go get the bag of candy I had just bought for the entryway and grab markers and post-it notes.
+I left to go get a bag of candy I had just bought for the entryway and grab markers and Post-it notes.
 I came back and wrote the problem on the board.
 I made three large boxes under the problem for

 My lesson that day was beyond not rescuing and allowing silence but was in the power of creativity and finding ways to remove the pressure, finding the heart of play and space for anything to show up… good ideas and bad.
 The goal was participation, not the golden unicorn idea.
 Make it fun.
 The team laughed, bantered and designed.
 They left the room agreeing on two ideas to develop.
 They outlined who would do what, by when, and how we would know.